Academic Master

 Business and Finance

-Microeconomic study of Singapore inflation reveals that the rate of goods and GST in Singapore during 2017 increased from 5% to 7%.
-In the same year, the incomes also increased which changed the consumer’s expenditures on various goods and commodities.
-Inflation situation remained mild in 2017 for the entire year while consumer prices increase 0.6%.
-The Ministry of Trade and Industry Singapore revealed that road transport inflation also decreased to 2.6% from 4% in December.
-The rate of services inflation also fell to 1.3% from 1.6% in December.
+A microeconomic study of Singapore inflation reveals that the rate of goods and GST in Singapore during 2017 increased from 5% to 7%.
+In the same year, incomes also increased, which changed consumers’ expenditures on various goods and commodities.
+The inflation situation remained mild in 2017 for the entire year while consumer prices increased by 0.6%.
+The Ministry of Trade and Industry Singapore revealed that road transport inflation decreased to 2.6% from 4% in December.
+The services inflation rate also fell to 1.3% from 1.6% in December.

-There was a significant reduction in the airfare prices in November 2017 as well (from 1.6% to 1.3%).
-There was a slight increase in fee of telecommunication services however during the later months of 2017.
-As far as food items are concerned, the prices also dropped to 1.4% from 1.5% in December.
-Similarly, the accommodation prices also fell in December in Singapore from 3.9% to 3.8%.
+There was also a significant reduction in airfare prices in November 2017 (from 1.6% to 1.3%).
+However, there was a slight increase in fees for telecommunication services during the later months of 2017.
+Regarding food items, the prices also dropped to 1.4% from 1.5% in December.
+Similarly, accommodation prices fell in December in Singapore from 3.9% to 3.8%.

-In the year 2018, the statistics reveal that inflation rate will remain between 1 to 2% while the core inflation can become 0%.
-The inflation Singapore in 2018 is not going to rise rapidly as observed in 2017, a mild increase in inflation is expected in the future.
-While the prices of food and consumer goods are likely to go up slightly as revealed by MTI and MAS.
+In 2018, the statistics reveal that the inflation rate will remain between 1 and 2% while the core inflation can become 0%.
+The inflation in Singapore in 2018 is not going to rise rapidly as observed in 2017, a mild increase in inflation is expected in the future.
+At the same time, the prices of food and consumer goods are likely to increase slightly as revealed by MTI and MAS.

-In the graph above, it is obvious that demand is price elastic and there is a fall in demand for quantity as compared to rise in price.
-Luxury goods or household items are a good example of price elastic goods.
-Moreover, goods like cigarettes, food and other necessities will be consumed in larger quantity.
+The graph above shows that demand is price elastic, and there is a fall in demand for quantity compared to a rise in price.
+Luxury goods or household items are good examples of price-elastic goods.
+Moreover, goods like cigarettes, food, and other necessities will be consumed in larger quantities.
 There will be restrained cost pressures in the economy in the year 2018.
-The petrol prices also rose in December 2017 which increased the rates in parking fees as well.
+The petrol prices also rose in December 2017, increasing parking fees as well.

-Due to the private road transport costs increase, the consumer price index also rose to 0.6% in Singapore last year.
-The core inflation does not include the figures for private road transport fee and accommodation costs which remain unchanged from previous months.
-While cultural and recreation services fee also increased slightly.
+Due to the increase in private road transport costs, the consumer price index rose to 0.6% in Singapore last year.
+The core inflation does not include the figures for private road transport fees and accommodation costs, which remain unchanged from previous months.
+While cultural and recreation services fees also increased slightly.
 The pace of rising prices of non-cooked food was slow.
-Therefore the food inflation also remained unchanged from 1.5%.
-Retails items, however, showed an overall rise in price up to 0.5% The personal care products prices also fell in November 2017.
+Therefore, the food inflation also remained unchanged at 1.5%.
+However, retail items showed an overall price rise of up to 0.5%.
+Personal care product prices also fell in November 2017.

 The Future Trends

-According to revelations of MAS, the future outlook on the Singapore inflation is going to be around 0.5% or less.
+According to MAS’s revelations, the future outlook for Singapore’s inflation will be around 0.5% or less.
 It will remain within the range of 0% to 1% in the year 2018.
-These trends of inflation in Singapore does not reveal that there is the major risk of higher inflation in the country during 2018.
-The next policy meeting of MAS is going to be held in April 2018.
-The banks have already started the normalization of monetary policy in Singapore.
+These trends of inflation in Singapore do not reveal that there is a major risk of higher inflation in the country during 2018.
+The next MAS policy meeting will be held in April 2018.
+The banks have already started normalizing monetary policy in Singapore.
 The researchers are looking at a rate of 0.5% at the start of the year.
-As more data will come into the central banks later in 2018, the policy of central bank will become more clear.
+As more data will come into the central banks later in 2018, the central bank’s policy will become clearer.

-According to Reuters, the Singapore inflation was observed to be unchanged from January in 2018 to December 2017.
-Even though the annual core inflation rate increased a little bit, MAS (Monetary Authority of Singapore) is hoping to see mild changes in the inflation rate.
-Apart from utilities and housing, the prices in all departments and categories were higher last year.
+According to Reuters, Singapore’s inflation was unchanged from January 2018 to December 2017.
+Even though the annual core inflation rate increased slightly, MAS (Monetary Authority of Singapore) hopes to see mild changes in the inflation rate.
+Apart from utilities and housing, prices in all departments and categories were higher last year.
 Gas and electricity prices also increased by 6.6% in October 2017.

 References